tboneATL/covid-19-response/README.md

 The first model I saw was the Prusa design:  https://help.prusa3d.com/en/category/protective-shields_899  It's a great design but it has a long print time, due to the amount of plastic it requires.
 Also, it requires an elastic band be added.

 I then found out about the Verkstan (aka Swedish) design.
 It is a bit thinner, meaning less print time and is pressure fit for most people.
 If needed, elastic can be added.
-The source for these is here: https://3dverkstan.se/protective-visor/protective-visor-versions/  but I've copied the STL's to make it easier to share and sort through some of the noise.  (see code section)
+The source for these is here: https://3dverkstan.se/protective-visor/protective-visor-versions/  but I've copied the STL's to make it easier to share and sort through some of the noise.  (see above)

+The initial feedback so far has been positive and we are currenlty trying to keep printers running around the clock while we also look at additional scaling options.
+If you would like to join, please find the appropriate STL(s) and get started.

 Also, check out this website www.atlantabeatscovid.com, supported by the Marietta Maker Station and Decatur Makers.
 They have a volunteer registration page and are trying to coordinate a larger effort.
-I have reached out but will continue on my current path until they contact me and I can figure out which way to go...in the meantime, I want to keep making as many shields as possible
+I have reached out but not heard back yet.
+I  will continue on my current path until they contact me and I can figure out which way to go...in the meantime, I want to keep making as many shields as possible

 ### ATL-AREA MEDICAL PROFESSIONALS:
 We are connected with some local ER nurses and delivered our first batch of nearly 40 shields on Mar 29.
 They are in short supply and were grateful to have them.
 I attached this [note](Documents/Important-info-for-face-shields.md) to them